rohit23gd/MY_PROGRAMS/README.md

 # MY_PROGRAMS
-This Repo is created to upload my solution to some problem statement !!!
+This Repo is created to upload my solutions to problem statement!!!